borisrizov-zf/ssi-docu/docs/architecture/cx-3-2/2. Managed Identity Wallet/arc42/main.md

 ```

 The flow depicted in this sequence follows the Aries flows RFC 0023
-\"DID-Exchange Protocol 1.0\"
+\DID-Exchange Protocol 1.0\
 (<https://github.com/hyperledger/aries-rfcs/blob/main/features/0023-did-exchange/README.md>)
-with implicit invitation by public DID for the connection establishment,
+with implicit invitation by public DID for the connection establishment, and
-and RFC 0453 \"Issue Credential Protocol 2.0\"
+RFC 0453 \Issue Credential Protocol 2.0\
 (<https://github.com/hyperledger/aries-rfcs/tree/main/features/0453-issue-credential-v2>)
 for the credential issuance.